Generalized quiver varieties and triangulated categories: Generalized Nakajima quiver varieties

-Based on \cite{LeclercPlamondon12}, we have proven in \cite{KellerScherotzke13a} that the graded affine quiver variety $\cm^{gr}_0(w)$ is equivalent to $\rep(\cS^{gr},w)$ as an algebraic variety.
-In this section, we show that this result remains true in this generalized setting if $Q$ is a Dynkin quiver.
+Based on \cite{LeclercPlamondon12}, we have proven in \cite{KellerScherotzke13a} that the graded affine quiver variety $\cm^{gr}_0(w)$ is equivalent to $\rep(\cS^{gr},w)$ as schemes.
+In this section, we show that this result remains true for classical quiver varieties with $Q=A_n$.
+We give a sufficient condition for this equivalence to be true in the generalized setting.
+In general the equivalence fails and we only have a natural bijection between the sets of closed points of $\cm_0(w)$ and $\rep(\cS^{gr},w)$.

 First, we proceed by describing the closed points of $\cm_0(w)$ more concretely.
 By abuse of language, we say that a $G_v$-stable subset of $\rep(v, w, \cR)$ {\em contains} a module, if it contains the orbit corresponding to the module.